AutoGIS-2017/Exercise-7/README.md

  2. Retrieve OpenStreetMap data (streets that can be driven with car) from the area where the points are located
  3. Using the UTM projection: Plot the street network (gray color) and on top of that the origin points with red color and destination points with blue color.

-Commit the changes to your script and upload it and the figure that you visualized to your own GitHub repository for Exercise 7.
+Upload your script and the figure that you visualized to your own GitHub repository for Exercise 7.

 ## Problem 2 (12 points)